Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 ## First Aid and Emergencies

-For any first aid or other emergencies experienced while at the Scout HQ, please inform a marshal.
+For any first aid or other emergencies experienced while at the Event HQ, please inform a marshal.
 First aid cover on the course and at the event HQ will be provided by experienced first aiders.
 As sections of the route are rural, rough underfoot, and remote from the road, in the event of an accident or a runner becoming unwell please stop to provide assistance if necessary, and ensure that a